--The Company supplies various products toward transportation and industrial markets, holding following four business segments:
+-The Company supplies various products for the transportation and industrial markets, organized across the following four business segments:

 - Industrial Process